-Federal Realty Investment Trust Hudson Pacific Properties

-Boston Properties, Inc. Acadia Realty Trust

-Paramount Group, Inc. UDR, Inc.

-Essex Property Trust Equity One, Inc.

-Avalon Bay Communities, Inc. Prologis, Inc.

-Regency Centers Corporation Douglas Emmett Inc.

-Equity Residential Home Properties, Inc.

-The Macerich Company Retail Properties of the America, Inc.

-Kilroy Realty Corporation
+Federal Realty Investment Trust Hudson Pacific Properties Boston Properties, Inc. Acadia Realty Trust Paramount Group, Inc. UDR, Inc. Essex Property Trust Kilroy Realty Corporation Avalon Bay Communities, Inc. Prologis, Inc. Regency Centers Corporation Douglas Emmett Inc. Equity Residential Retail Properties of America, Inc. The Macerich Company Vornado Realty Trust

-We have different peer groups for compensation comparisons and performance comparisons because our Compensation Committee believes that size (predominantly equity market capitalization) is a primary determinant of market pay levels.
-Therefore, our Compensation Committee limited the universe of companies from which we select compensation peers to be within a reasonable size range of our Company (i.e., from \$1.5 billion to \$3.0 billion in equity market capitalization).
-Size is not as critical a determinant of relative performance, and therefore we have selected performance peers from a broader universe of companies.
-Our Compensation Committee believes the performance peer groups set forth above (based primarily on the high quality, premier locations, total asset size and management) are a more proper benchmark against our Company's financial and operating performance than our compensation peer group, taking these constraints into account.
+We had different peer groups for compensation comparisons and performance comparisons because our Compensation Committee believes that size (predominantly total capitalization) is a primary determinant of market pay levels.
+Therefore, our Compensation Committee limited the universe of companies from which we select compensation peers to be within a reasonable size range of our Company (i.e., from \$3 billion to \$5 billion in total capitalization).
+Size is not as critical a determinant of relative performance, and therefore we selected performance peers from a broader universe of companies.
+Our Compensation Committee believed the performance peer groups set forth above (based primarily on the high quality, premier locations, total asset size and management) were a more proper benchmark against our financial and operating performance in 2017 than our compensation peer group, taking these constraints into account.

-The Compensation Committee has the exclusive authority, in its reasonable discretion, to make proper adjustments and/or modifications to the foregoing calculations in the event that, among other things, any of the performance peer group companies do not report sufficient or timely data for proper comparison with the Company.
+The Compensation Committee has the exclusive authority, in its reasonable discretion, to make proper adjustments and/or modifications to the foregoing calculations in the event that, among other things, any of the performance peer group companies do not report sufficient or timely data for proper comparison with us or if there were events or circumstances that the Compensation Committee believed were extraordinary or unusual in nature or infrequent in occurrence and that otherwise had an unintended effect on the calculations.

-Individual Performance Measures.
+Individual Performance Measures for 2017.
 A portion of Messrs.
-Barton and Wyll's annual bonus is determined in the sole discretion of the Compensation Committee based on individual performance and the consideration of such other factors as the Compensation Committee determines to be appropriate.
+Barton and Wyll's annual bonuses were determined in the sole discretion of the Compensation Committee in 2017 based on individual performance and the consideration of such other factors as the Compensation Committee determines to be appropriate.

-Determination of 2015 Bonus Amounts
+Determination of 2017 Bonus Amounts